 – TREVOR, UK

-When vagal tone is low, the amygdala (your brain’s fear center) reacts too strongly to situations involving uncertainty, evaluation, or potential judgment.
+When vagal tone is low, the amygdala (your brain’s fear centre) reacts too strongly to situations involving uncertainty, evaluation, or potential judgment.
 Your prefrontal cortex—the part that normally keeps things in perspective—gets overridden.
 The result is avoidance: not because you don’t want to act, but because your body feels unsafe doing so.

 Vagal stimulation strengthens the physiological “brake” on this stress response, reducing the internal alarm signals that make everyday tasks and interactions feel overwhelming.

-- Reduces threat reactivity in the amygdala, making social situations feel less intense
+- Reduces threat reactivity in the amygdala, making social situations feel less intense.

-- Enhances prefrontal control, improving your ability to initiate tasks without panic or avoidance
+- Enhances prefrontal control, improving your ability to initiate tasks without panic or avoidance.

-- Helps you engage — even when something feels emotionally charged or vulnerable
+- Helps you engage — even when something feels emotionally charged or vulnerable.

 This isn’t about forcing confidence or motivation.